moiatgit/rustbook/src/ch05-02-example-structs.md

 {{#rustdoc_include ../listings/ch05-using-structs-to-structure-related-data/listing-05-09/src/main.rs}}
 ```

-<span class="caption">Listing 5-9: Specifying the width and height of the
+<span class="caption">Llistat 5-9: Specifying the width and height of the
 rectangle with a tuple</span>

 In one way, this program is better.
 Tuples let us add a bit of structure, and